bossman7309/FunTest1/README.md

 # FunTest1
-This was a fun test created by me
+This was a fun test created by Bossman7309